MuteebaAzhar/RNA-Seq-Analysis/README.md

     - Key genes with significant differential expression were identified.

 4. **Visualization**:
+    - PCA plots were generated to assess sample clustering and confirm group separation between PCOS and control samples.
     - MA plots and volcano plots were generated to visualize gene expression changes.
     - The top 30 most significant genes were saved for further investigation.

 ## Visualizations

+### PCA Plot
+The PCA plot illustrates how PCOS and control samples cluster based on the principal components, providing insights into the variance in gene expression between the two groups.

 ### MA Plot
 The MA plot provides a quick overview of the distribution of log2 fold changes across the mean expression values, highlighting up- and down-regulated genes.